blacki4/ToDo-list/README.md

 # React ToDo List

 ## Description
 A modern and interactive Todo List application built with React and Tailwind CSS.
-Add, delete, and mark tasks as complete.
+Add, delete, and mark tasks as complete with a clean and responsive interface.

 ## Features
 - Add, delete, and mark tasks as completed
 - Styled using Tailwind CSS for fast and clean UI development
+- Responsive design (desktop & mobile)

 ## Tech Stack
 - React